-(2) Participants in our nonqualified deferred compensation plans prior to the Merger received aump-sum payment, triggered by the Merger, equal to the value of their account balance in June 2011.
+(2) Participants in our nonqualified deferred compensation plans prior to the Merger received a lump-sum payment, triggered by the Merger, equal to the value of their account balance in June 2011.
 After the Merger, we established a new nonqualified deferred compensation plan that is discussed in further detail below.
 Under this Notional Account NQDC Plan, an initial account credit value was established for the NEO.
 Participants in the Notional Account NQDC are credited with the excess in value, if any, of their Notional Earnings Account (representing the initial account credit value plus the cumulative earnings or losses associated with the underlying, hypothetical investments, if any) over the initial account credit value.
-The amount in column (f) represents the excess of the participant's notional earnings for 2019 in column (d).
+The amount in column (f) represents the excess of the participant's notional earnings account value over the initial account credit value as of December 31, 2019.
+The extent to which this excess is attributable to changes in values during 2019 is reflected as earnings for 2019 in column (d).
 The initial account credit value is not reflected in this table because the participant does not have a right to the initial account credit value.
 See the narrative discussion that follows these footnotes.